TRIQS/dft_tools/doc/guide/dftdmft_selfcons.rst

 we also adjust the mixing, since iterations become quickly unstable for insulating or charge ordered solutions.
 Also note, that in each DAV step you still have to calculate the projectors, recalculate the chemical potential, and update the GAMMA file.
-See the :meth:`triqs_dft_tools.converters.plovasp.sc_dmft` script for details.
+See the :py:mod:`triqs_dftkit.vasp.plovasp.sc_dmft` script for details.

 Moreover, one should always start with a converged `WAVECAR` file, or make sure, that the KS states are well converged before the first projectors are created!